Integrate your dedicated server to AMS using the AGS SDK

 - Linux Server

-Set the arguments of your project from Unity Hub before starting the project.
+Set the arguments of your project from Unity Hub before starting the project, for example

-Set the dedicated server ID as a command-line argument before executing the server binary.
+Set the DS ID as a command-line argument before executing the server binary.

-To direct the game client to connect to AMS dedicated server, open the SDK editor on the menu toolbar AccelByte > Edit Client Settings.
-Enable the checkbox on Service Url Configs > Use AMS QoS Server Url and click Save.
+If you are using AGS for matchmaking and want to be matched into servers in the region with the best latency for each game client, open the SDK editor on the menu toolbar AccelByte > Edit Client Settings, enable the checkbox on Service Url Configs > Use AMS QoS Server Url, and click Save.

 Register your dedicated server